-Alexsandra Monge serves as a member of both the Evaluation Team and the Evidence-based Decision Making Core, where she works on training development and delivery in program evaluation and use of evidence-based practices.
+Alexsandra works for both the Evidence Center and the National MCH Workforce Development Center where she works on training development and delivery in program evaluation and use of evidence-based practices.
 Alexsandra earned her MPH from Rutgers University School of Public Health with a concentration in Epidemiology.

 |Lynda Krisowaty, MHS

 Lynda Krisowaty is the Senior Program Manager for Evidence-Based Practice at AMCHP where she contributes to the development, implementation, and evaluation of program activities related to evidence-based practices.
 She leads the implementation of AMCHP's Best Practices Initiative and Innovation Station, a repository of cutting edge, emerging, promising, and best practices in maternal and child health which allows states to learn about successful MCH programs across the United States and to benefit from lessons learned.
 She works on the National MCH Workforce Development Center’s Evidence-Based Decision Making Core as the Core Manager.